ceiling light fixture not turning on even though bulb is installed

 2. Avoid overloading circuits with multiple devices

-3. Pay attention to flickering or delayed lighting response
+3. Pay attention to flickering or delayed response

-4. Check fixtures periodically for signs of wear
+4. Check fixtures periodically for wear or damage

 Final Thoughts

-When a light fixture is not working but the bulb is good, the cause is usually related to switches, wiring, or electrical flow.
-Understanding these possibilities can help homeowners recognize problems early and avoid repeated guesswork.
+When a light fixture is not working but the bulb is good, the cause is usually related to switches, wiring, or electrical flow rather than the bulb itself.
+Understanding these warning signs and causes helps homeowners identify issues early and take appropriate action before problems escalate.